Forced labor of Germans in the Soviet Union: Deportation and forced labor of Soviet Germans during WW2

-In 1949 the German population in the special settlements was put at 1,035,701 by the NKVD.
-According to J. Otto Pohl 65,599 Germans perished in the special settlements, he believes that an additional 176,352 unaccounted for persons "probably died in the labor army".
-During the Stalin era the Soviet Germans continued to be confined to the special settlements under strict supervision, in 1955 they were rehabilitated but were not allowed to return to the European USSR until 1972.
-The Soviet German population grew despite the deportations and forced labor during the war; in the 1939 Soviet census the German population was 1.427 million by 1959 it had increased to 1.619 million.
+In 1949, the German population in the special settlements was put at 1,035,701 by the NKVD.
+According to J. Otto Pohl 65,599 Germans perished in the special settlements; he believes that an additional 176,352 unaccounted for persons "probably died in the labor army".
+During the Stalin era the Soviet Germans continued to be confined to the special settlements under strict supervision.
+They were rehabilitated in 1955, but were not allowed to return to the European USSR until 1972.
+The Soviet German population grew despite the deportations and forced labor during the war: in the 1939 Soviet census the German population was 1.427 million; by 1959 it had increased to 1.619 million.

 Schieder commission

 The West German government-sponsored Schieder commission during the 1950s documented the population transfer of Germans from East-Central Europe after World War II.
-The head of the commission was Dr. Theodor Schieder a rehabilitated former member of the Nazi party.
+The head of the commission was Theodor Schieder a rehabilitated former member of the Nazi party.
 In 1952, Schieder was chosen by the West German government to head the Commission that would document the fate of the Germans from Eastern Europe.

 From 1953 to 1961, the Schieder commission made estimates of the numbers of German civilians who died in the expulsions and those deported to the USSR for forced labor.
 These estimates are still cited in current accounts of the expulsions and deportations.

 The following is a summary of the figures published by the Schieder commission from 1953 to 1961 for forced labor only.
 The figures are rough estimates and are not based on an actual enumeration of the dead.